siddharth-upadhyayula/Prediction-of-Diagnosis-on-Cancer-Dataset/README.md

 # Prediction-of-Diagnosis-on-Cancer-Dataset
-The code in the repository is designed to predict the most accurate Machine learning Algorithm in predicting the diagnosis for Cancer Treatment.
+The code in the repository is designed to calculate the most accurate Machine learning Algorithm in predicting the diagnosis for Cancer Treatment.